dribnet/purvs/README.md

 I've started plugging in the values and seeing how they respond to the code, so far its going good, I still need to add more sliders and more variables so work in progress.

+UPDATE

-UPDATE I've pullged in all my variables but will hopefully add more, i feel like I'm starting to get some good identifiers and ways of seeing what characteristics of the persons face are.
+I've plugged in all my variables but will hopefully add more, i feel like I'm starting to get some good identifiers and ways of seeing what characteristics of the persons face are.
 Further work to be done.

+UPDATE

+I've now added more images to the mix to see how my variables are responding, so far it looks good and now I'm taking a further look at other elements of the face, I've started changing the ears and will see what else i can do.